account arrow-down arrow-left arrow-right closecontact-us emailFacebookheart instagramjoin linkedin phonepinterestplaysearch twitteryoutube

 For the purpose of this document, the following terms are used to describe specific types of mooring:

-• Utility mooring: a mooring provided to ensure safe navigation, e.g. lock/bridge landings, moorings for water, sewage or rubbish disposal, or flood relief lay-bys
+• Utility mooring: a mooring provided to ensure safe navigation, e.g. lock/bridge landings, moorings for water, sewage or rubbish disposal, or flood relief lay-bys.

-• Permanent (long-stay) mooring: a site allowing boat to be kept at a specified place for longer periods than the default (on Canal & River Trust (CRT) waterways, for longer than 14 days) for leisure, residential or commercial purposes.
+• Permanent (long-stay) mooring: a site allowing a boat to be kept at a specified place for longer periods than the default (on CRT waterways, for longer than 14 days) for leisure, residential or commercial purposes.
 These can be either:

-• On-line mooring: any mooring on the through navigational line of the waterway, on either the towpath or nontowpath side.
+• On-line mooring: any mooring on the through navigational line of the waterway, on either the towpath or non–towpath side.

 2.1 On canals and rivers, utility moorings in the vicinity of locks, moveable bridges and services must only be used for stopping to operate or use these facilities.
 Such access landings are to be exclusively reserved for this purpose and not used for longer mooring periods (refer to IWA’s policy on “Operability of locks and moveable bridges”).
-On river navigations, IWA recognises that lock cuts are suitable places for overnight mooring outside lock operating times, and in this case suitable signage must be provided.
-Similarly, adequate utility provision must be made for safe haven moorings to be used in the event of flood conditions.
+There should be zero tolerance to abuse of these moorings by any boater including Navigation Authority working vessels that are not immediately involved with work on the asset.

 3.3 IWA supports a general mix of visitor moorings, the number and type being determined by the nature and popularity of the location.
 More details may be found in the IWA Policy on Residential Boating.

-2. Provision should be made at appropriate waterside businesses for short stay visits with limited time only, sufficient for a boat to pick up supplies and then move off.
+• Provision should be made at appropriate waterside businesses for short stay visits with limited time only, sufficient for a boat to pick up supplies and then move off.

-5. IWA welcomes off-line security-serviced short-term visitor moorings in locations where person or property may be considered at risk.
+• IWA welcomes off-line security-serviced short-term visitor moorings in locations where person or property may be considered at risk.
 At such sites access for emergency services must be maintained and keys or lock combinations provided to boaters for the duration of their stay.
-IWA will not support and will resist any charges being made to boaters for security-serviced moorings at any location.

-4.Permanent (Long-Stay) Moorings
+4. Permanent (Long-Stay) Moorings

 4.1 Winter Moorings

-4.1.IWA supports the practice of providing and charging for temporary winter moorings for craft without a home mooring, with the caveat that such moorings will be monitored to assure that the facility is not misused and demand for visitor moorings at the designated site is not compromised.
+4.1.1 IWA supports the practice of providing and charging for temporary winter moorings for craft without a permanent home mooring.
+With the caveat that such moorings will be monitored to assure that the facility is not misused and demand for visitor moorings at the designated site is not compromised.

 4.2 Residential Moorings

-4.2.1 IWA supports the principle of people living afloat and will promote and campaign for the provision of more affordable moorings for residential use on all waterways, including waterways under restorationMore details can be found in the IWA Policy on Residential Boating.
+4.2.1 IWA supports the principle of people living afloat and will promote and campaign for the provision of more affordable moorings for residential use on all waterways, including waterways under restoration.
+More details can be found in the IWA Policy on Residential Boating.
 IWA’s approach in areas of high residential demand is illustrated in IWA’s Vision for London.

-• If planning applications are submitted for new marinas or other moorings in their area and provided this is considered desirable, Branches should refer to the benefits of including residential moorings in their submissions
+• If planning applications are submitted for new marinas or other moorings in their area and provided this is considered desirable, Branches should refer to the benefits of including residential moorings in their submissions.

 4.3 Off-Line Moorings